Agriculture in Ethiopia: Ensete (false banana)

 Ensete, known locally as false banana, is an important food source in Ethiopia's southern and southwestern highlands.
 It is cultivated principally by the Gurage, Sidama, and several other ethnic groups in the region.
 Resembling the banana but bearing an inedible fruit, the plant produces large quantities of starch in its underground rhizome and an above-ground stem that can reach a height of several meters.
 Ensete flour constitutes the staple food of the local people.
 Taro, yams, and sweet potatoes are commonly grown in the same region as the ensete.

 Other fruits and vegetables

 The consumption of vegetables and fruits is relatively limited, largely because of their high cost.
-Common vegetables include onions, peppers, squash, and a cabbage similar to kale.
+Common vegetables include tomatoes, onions, peppers, squash, and a cabbage similar to kale.
 Demand for vegetables has stimulated truck farming around the main urban areas such as Addis Ababa and Asmera.
 Prior to the Revolution, urbanization increased the demand for fruit, leading to the establishment of citrus orchards in areas with access to irrigation in Shewa, Arsi, Hararghe, and Eritrea.
 The Mengistu regime encouraged fruit and vegetable production.
 Fresh fruits, including citrus and bananas, as well as fresh and frozen vegetables, became important export items, but their profitability was marginal.
 The Ethiopian Fruit and Vegetable Marketing Enterprise, which handled about 75 percent of Ethiopia's exports of fruits and vegetables in 1984–85, had to receive government subsidies because of losses.

+In recent years there has been a steady increase in the import of professional high quality seeds varieties, from US$2M in 2011, to US$12 in 2020.
+Use of quality seed of improved varieties has shown great yield improvements for farmers.
+This increase has been in large part thanks to initiative of the Dutch and Israeli NGOs SNV and Fair Planet (respectively), as well as the local ISSD Ethiopia initiative.